NHAS/reverse_ssh/README.md

 `http/https`: Pure web downloading

 `rssh`: Download via the rssh server
-The rssh server will only serve content from the `downloads` directory in the executables working directory.
+The rssh server will serve content from the `downloads` directory in the executables working directory.

+Both of these methods will opportunistically use [memfd](https://man7.org/linux/man-pages/man2/memfd_create.2.html) which will not write any executables to disk.

 # Help